 Home

-The first step is assess the building in order to understand its performance and energy usage.
-Management guru Peter Drucker is often quoted as saying, ‘You can’t manage [or improve] what you can’t measure’.
-Knowing the impact of what we are doing as a church can help start conversations about what is an appropriate level of resource or what reasonable steps we might take to reduce our impact.
+The first step is to assess the building in order to understand its performance and energy usage.
+Management guru Peter Drucker is often quoted as saying, ‘You can’t manage what you can’t measure’.
+Knowing the impact of what we are doing as a church can help identify what is an appropriate level of resource or what reasonable steps we might take to reduce our impact.

-360 Carbon - which is part of Climate Stewards - is an online tool that can calculate the operational carbon footprint for the building.
+360 Carbon by Climate Stewards is an online tool that can calculate the operational carbon footprint for the building.
 For churches working towards an Eco Church award, footprintr.me by Climate Stewards is a tool members of the congregation can use to measure their individual carbon footprints.
 Eco Church have produced guidance on Carbon Footprint Measurement and Offsetting to help think through the issues.

 Before you begin, you will need to following information to hand:

-• The utility bills (gas, electric, oil or whichever fuel you use) for the previous year
+You will need the bills from the gas, electric, oil or whichever fuel you use for the previous calendar year.

-• The floor area of the church.
 Some churches have already calculated this.
 If in doubt, you could contact your Quinquennial Inspector or local Surveyor to assist.
-As well, you could request the floor area to be calculated as part of the next quinquennial inspection.
 Here are some estimations to assist:

 • The average church is between 300m2 and 400m2